daniel-starke/adde/README.md

 Usage
 =====

+Compile and flash the [adde firmware](src/arduino) with the Arduino IDE to your device.
 Copy your .ino and related files to the usr directory and execute `make clean all`.
 Run bin/adde with the serial port of your Arduino device.